 Please give an example to illustrate the approach to decision making specified above.

-The post holder is responsible for leading the design of singular and less complex service project or supporting the development of a range of services, ensuring a careful balance between remaining within budgetary constraints and service deliverability.
+The post holder is responsible for leading the design of singular and service projects or supporting the development of a range of services, ensuring a careful balance between remaining within budgetary constraints and service deliverability.
 Engaging with colleagues within provider organisations, they must utilise all market intelligence available to the Authority to achieve favourable outcomes.
 Discussions may involve access to sensitive information and create management summaries of benchmark information.
 To strengthen their design solutions, the post holder should conduct thorough research into a relevant service by reviewing sources like contract performance, feedback from people with lived experience, and wider market intelligence to identify any best practice and innovations.
 This will be done with limited check-in’s with their immediate line manager.
 Adopting a proportional and pragmatic approach is essential, ensuring that any recommendations or trade-offs made are aligned with the overall objective of achieving best value while safeguarding service sustainability.

 Freedom to act